Why do people quit learning a language?

 Why did you quit learning the language you wanted to learn?
 Let me know in the comments below.

-1 thought on “Why do people quit learning a language?
+6 thoughts on “Why do people quit learning a language?

 1. Pingback: P5: Multimedia Feature: The Benefits of Being Multilingual — Final Draft – My Blog